 In 7.12, autoscaling allows users to proactively set rules that monitor storage usage — whether that storage comes from content, logs, or analytics.
 When a threshold is met, autoscaling automatically increases your storage capacity based on predefined rules.
 That means less worrying and more peace of mind (something we can all use a bit more of.)

 Elastic App Search web crawler continues march toward GA

 Introduced in 7.11, the App Search web crawler allows users to extract publicly accessible web content into their App Search engine using simple point-and-click tools, no coding required.
 With 7.12, the App Search web crawler includes several performance and stability improvements, along with better support for web crawling standards.

 The App Search web crawler adds support for robot exclusion standards/protocols, also known as robots.txt.
-The web crawler will now respect the robot.txt file rules found on the website’s server.
+The web crawler will now respect the robots.txt file rules found on the website’s server.
 These rules dictate which content to extract and index paths that shouldn’t be followed.
-By supporting robot.txt files, web crawler users can now have control and peace of mind over which content is being extracted for querying.
+By supporting robots.txt files, web crawler users can now have control and peace of mind over which content is being extracted for querying.

 The App Search web crawler adds another straightforward method — in addition to JSON and APIs — for ingesting content into App Search so websites and custom apps have the built-in relevance of Elasticsearch.

 Be sure to save your spot for the upcoming webinar Getting started with Elastic App Search web crawler.

 Existing Elastic Cloud customers can access Enterprise Search directly from the Elastic Cloud console.
 New to the Elastic Cloud?
 Take a look at our Quick Start guides — bite-sized training videos to get you started quickly — and then start a free 14-day trial of Elastic Enterprise Search.
 Or download the self-managed versions of App Search or Workplace Search for free.